Contributed post by Senior Digital Strategist, Sarah Evans

 In 2020, we’ll see this kind of activity ‘grow up’, as governance increases and both brands and influencers themselves get more discerning and savvier when it comes to things like contracts, compliance and exclusivity.
 We expect to see the scale increase, both length of partnership and number of people in a brand’s ambassador program.

 Influencer marketing will go beyond Instagram and YouTube.
 Not least because algorithm changes, removal of likes and decline of organic reach all pose a threat to influencers’ livelihoods, but also due to the emergence of other niche channels.
-The explosion of TikTok for example, took most people over 30 by surprise.
+The explosion of TikTok for example, took most people over 30 by surprise, as many influencers utilized the best practices on how to grow on TikTok.

 TikTok are trying to woo brands with their 800m global active monthly users and predominantly Gen Z audience.
 Brands could think laterally about where else to find authoritative people on existing channels as well as emerging ones: like Reddit (just tread carefully), LinkedIn, Medium and even Quora will mean that influencer marketing will be audience-first, not channel-first.
 This will be key for B2B brands looking to capitalise on this type of activity next year.